KevinLiuxy/Princess-Connect-ReDive-Civilization-6/Pricess Connect ReDive/Readme.md

-Contents
 This mod brings you civilization "Princess Connect!
-Re:Dive" and three leaders of the Gourmet Edifice: Pecorine, Kyaru, and Kokkoro
+Re:Dive" and three leaders of the Gourmet Edifice: Pecorine, Kyaru, and Kokkoro (ペコリーヌ, キャル, コッコロ).

 Unique District: Guild Clan, which replaces commercial hub and unlocks special district project "Clan Battle".

-Unique Unit: Princess Knight, and Princess Archer.
-They are melee and ranged unit from medieval era, and unlocked by specific civics.
+Unique Unit: Princess Knight and Princess Archer.
+They are melee and ranged units from the medieval era, and are unlocked by specific civics.

 Unique Ability: Adventure Quest, gives you combat bonuses against barbarians and city-states.
 It also provides you gold and culture every time you defeat an enemy unit.

-This mod also contains BGMs from Princess Connect!
+This mod also contains BGM from Princess Connect!
 Re:Dive game and anime albums.
-There's 18 songs in total.
+There are 18 songs in total.
 I hope you'll enjoy them and have a good time☆

 Game Highlights
 Compatible with all Expansions